Shubhra55/Build-Your-Own-AI-Assistant/README.md

   Step 9: Deploying and Sharing

   Finally, I deployed my AI assistant, making it accessible to users.
-  I am my creation with others, allowing them to experience the capabilities and benefits of my AI system.
+  I am sharing my creation with others, allowing them to experience the capabilities and benefits of my AI system.

   Step 10: Gathering Feedback and Iterating